Kidney Disease in Cats: Symptoms, Signs, and Treatments · Kinship

 Kidney Disease in Cats: Symptoms, Signs, and Treatments

-If you notice some of these things, talk to your vet.
+If you notice some of these issues, it’s probably time to talk to your vet.

 White brown black scotish cat in woman hug, is about to sleep, Asian woman holding cute cat in herarm beside the window and curtain with relaxing emotion.